yacineb/nodejs-templates/README.md

 > clone this repo then run `npm i` and you're ready to debug in vscode.

-## Why typescript ?

-- Typescript is javascript that scales.
-Many university papers prove that Strongly typed language scale better.
-Very large codebases require Domain structuring and a strong type System
-- It bring the best of the two worlds : dynamic typing (js) and optional static/strong typing.
-- Provides great OOP paradigms, type checking on compile, and advanced js features (>=es7), no need for Babel or any other transpiler.
-- Is a superset of js, it means that any valid js file is still a valid ts file.
-- Offical language in GAFA companies and great support by Microsoft and Google.

 ## Project's tree

 By convention all of the sources ts,js are put in src folder. dist folder is not tracked by git and it's the build output of typescript.